What is Common Cold?

 - Feeling very weak or tired

-You could get affected by it if you’re near a cold infected person, as their sneeze could contaminate the air which you breathe passively.
+You could get affected by it if you’re near a cold infected person, as their sneeze could contaminate the air that you breathe passively.

 When a virus attaches to the lining of the nose or throat, the infection of cold initiates.
 The immune system of the body sends out white blood cells (WBC) to attack this invader and this is how cold gets demolished.